3/4/2025

 Chief Executive Officer

-In the context of guidance, I think Robert will add to what I have to say for neat and thank you for that question.
-But, you know, obviously services will be a bigger portion of our goddess and it will grow faster than life sciences products.
-And with that, I'll turn it to Robert to
+In the context of guidance, I think Robert will add to what I have to say, Puneet, and thank you for that question.
+But, you know, obviously, services will be a bigger portion of our guidance, and it will grow faster than life sciences products.
+And with that, I'll turn it to Robert to elaborate more.

 speaker